zec/tt08-square1/docs/info.md

 Enable the reset again when you're done.

-If not using the demo board, you'll need to supply the ASIC with a 25.175&nbsp;MHz or 25.200&nbsp;MHz clock and use the pinout to connect to video and audio output devices.
+If not using the demo board, you'll need to supply the ASIC with a 25.175&nbsp;MHz or 25.200&nbsp;MHz clock, do the appropriate interactions with the project-selection logic to select `tt_um_zec_square1`, and use the pinout to connect to video and audio output devices.
 Note: <em>y</em>1 and <em>y</em>0 are the high-order and low-order bits (respectively) of color component <em>y</em>.